After a varicocele embolisation

 When you go home

-Here is some guidance to help you when you go home after a varicocele embolisation.
+Here are some tips to help you when you go home after a varicocele embolisation:

 Tips for when you go home